Selecting a tennis racket is no easy task.

 The 13 time French Open winner (yep, you read that right… 13!) has been under contract with Babolat for his entire career and it’s doubtful that he would ever consider a switch now.
 Nadal is a creature of habit and Babolat is all too happy to continually provide him with only slightly updated rackets every year.

-The Spaniard promotes the Aero range of rackets and has had only small tweaks in terms weight distribution since he first began playing.
-Babolat push the Aero range as Nadal’s personal rackets and it’s easy to see why, what with all the success the King of Clay has had using them.
+The Spaniard promotes the Aero range of rackets and has had only small tweaks in terms of weight distribution since he first began playing.
+Babolat push the Aero range as Nadal’s personal rackets and it’s easy to see why what with all the success the King of Clay has had using them.

 Garbine Muguruza: And here we have another Spaniard grand slam champion using Babolat rackets!